rtrisnoj/esp-idf/docs/en/get-started/establish-serial-connection.rst

 Example Output
 ^^^^^^^^^^^^^^

-An example log by {IDF_TARGET_NAME} is shown below.
+An example log is shown below.
 Reset the board if you do not see anything.

 .. highlight:: none